 - How the actions of the personal injury solicitor helped the claimant to secure a higher level of compensation.

-First we will briefly look at what happened to the claimant in this case.
+First, we will briefly look at what happened to the claimant in this case.
 The claimant was a swimmer who suffered a fracture after slipping over on a puddle of water whilst walking from the temporary changing facilities at her leisure facility to the poolside area.
 This was because the area was not commonly used for this purpose and the floors had not been cleaned or dried whilst in use by swimmers.
 The solicitors were able to recommend a medical expert and treatment to help the claimant have a better recovery.
-They were also able to secure the funds for her to do so.
+They were also able to secure the funds with slips, trips and falls compensation for her to do so.

 At Accident Claims UK we have helped people across the country to claim compensation for a swimming pool slipping accident, or other similar accidents at leisure facilities, as well as similar types of injury.
 We have included the best ways to get in contact with our team at the bottom of this case study.